liwilson1/noteboard/README.md

 # Set up
-**You will need to set up a MySQL database first, and enter the details in /config/db.js**
+**You will need to set up a MySQL database first, enter the details in /config/db.js.
+Then copy paste the contents of setupdb.sql into the MySQL workbench connection and run to setup the table**

     # Install dependencies
     npm install